ReinhardFrie/se-onboard/Sizer/sizing-nutanix.rst

   - VMware environments can be scanned using a free tool called RVTools, this outputs all details of the VMs to a .CSV file which can be imported directly into Nutanix Sizer

+  - Nutanix Collector, available in The Support Portal can review and export data to a .CSV file.
+Review the User Guide for the tool's capabilities

   - Dell's DPACK can scan and capture physical and virtual workloads over a period time providing utilisation metrics, better for environments where peak workload processing periods need to be taken into consideration